 Lofts and Bunks

 Lofting and bunking help maximize the space in your room by lifting your bed off of the floor.
-The DOR provides lofts in all residence halls (except Helser) and all DOR provided lofts can also be converted to bunk beds.
-In Helser Hall you can rent, buy, or build a loft.
-Helser bed frames are 80" long x 36" inches wide.
-You should confirm the dimensions of your room to make sure your loft will fit.
+The DOR provides lofts in all residence halls and all DOR provided lofts can also be converted to bunk beds.

-- You will be required to sign a waiver of liability agreement if you have a bunk bed or a loft bed, whether it is your own or provided by the university.
+- You will be required to sign a waiver of liability agreement if you bunk bed or loft your bed.

 - If your room is provisioned with a loft bed, you may not substitute your own loft.

-- In Helser Hall, if you choose to provide your own bunked or lofted bed, it must follow these minimum standards:
+- If you choose to bunk or loft your bed, it must follow these minimum standards:

 - Be 36 inches from the bed platform to the lowest part of the ceiling;